adavisfoy/PyBer_Analysis/README.md

 # PyBer Ride-Sharing Data Analysis

 ## Overview of the analysis:
 The purpose of this analysis was provide a summary of PyBer's ride-sharing data by city type utilizing a Pandas Dataframe.
-We also utilize matplotlib to provide a data visualization in the form of a multiple-line chart to illustrate the total fares for each city type.
+We also utilized matplotlib to provide a data visualization in the form of a multiple-line chart to illustrate the total fares for each city type.
 The goal of this analysis was to help PyBer leadership make business decisions that could improve access to ride-sharing services and accessibility for underserved neighborhoods.

 ## Results: